PingOne Advanced Identity Cloud

 View logs for a specific request

-All log events for an external request into Identity Cloud are assigned the same unique transaction ID.
+All log events for an external request into Advanced Identity Cloud are assigned the same unique transaction ID.
 The x-forgerock-transactionid response header holds the transaction ID:

 $ curl \